How much funding can I request?

 What happens after I submit?

 Once you submit your application, it is checked for eligibility by our staff and then sent to our peer jury for consideration.
 If your application is incomplete or you have errors in things like your budget, staff will reach out and give you time to correct the errors.
-You will be notified whether or not you have received funding within five weeks after the application deadline has passed.
+You will be notified whether or not you have received funding within eight weeks after the application deadline has passed.

 How many projects do you fund?